 Install and use antivirus software

 Each PC connected to the corporation’s network needs to be setup with an anti-virus software.
 The software installed also needs to be configured to scan the device regularly to decrease potential for infection of those hosts [26].

+USB Flash Drives

+To resolve the risk created by allowing the unrestricted use of USB Flash Drives, the firm needs to institute clear security guidelines concerning these devices [2].
+This includes restrictions on who is allowed to utilize them and where they can be appropriately used [2].
+There also needs to be some controls instituted by restricting the computers that are able to read USB flash drives [2]; as well as establishing a prevention method against unauthorized access, by encrypting the data once it’s loaded onto the storage device [2].

+Missing patches

+Although there needs to be great care taken with applying new patches and hot fixes, network security best practices suggest keeping the operating systems updated [2].
+Also, updates need to be applied to all other software that is running on the OS with the latest security patches [2].
+The primary focus to begin fixing this vulnerability, should be to start with patching the applications that are most likely to be exploited [16].
+Noting, that not all critical vulnerabilities are equivalent to one another [16].
+Although there are nearly 5,000 to 6,000 new vulnerabilities every year, only about 100 of those would be commonly exploited [16].

 CONCLUSION

 All of the listed recommendations, if applied, should alleviate the firm of the vulnerabilities posed by the current network structure.
 This firm is a prime target for obtaining confidential information.
 It has a duty to protect private client information, investor profiles as well as the security of its employees’ information, which some people would find valuable for a number of different reasons.
 Realizing that having client information accessed and released by an unauthorized party – due to the failure of this firm’s compliance with security best practice standards and inadequate handling of restricted data – would likely provoke financial losses resulting from the lawsuits it’d incur.
 It would also lead to a loss of confidence in the company’s ability to secure data by not only clients, but by investors as well as employees.

 BIBLIOGRAPHY